Written by Alanna O’Connor, Ryerson Grad RTA ’15, SLC Assistant

 After investigating the steps I learned about other concerns brought up since the building opened in February 2015.
 The SEAL team had tracked over ten items and indicated if they had been brought up by a student, staff or faculty member.
 In addition to their findings, Access Ryerson’s Student Engagement Working group, a team comprised of students who are actively engaged in creating a more inclusive campus, met with the SEAL team in November 2015 to discuss their experience in the SLC.
 Here’s what I found out:

 Wayfinding to SLS Reception: A student contacted the SEAL team about having difficulty easily identifying the path to the SLS Reception on the 4th floor.
 SEAL Response: The SEAL team consulted with Student Learning Support (SLS) executives, staff, students, members of Access Ryerson and CPRE.
-Resulting from their discussions, a bright yellow pathway was installed (high contrast colours are more easily visible to persons with visual impairment) leading from the elevators to the SLS Welcome Desk.
+Resulting from their discussions, a bright yellow pathway was installed (high contrast colours are more easily visible to persons who are blind or partially sighted) leading from the elevators to the SLS Welcome Desk.
 Check it out for yourself on the 4th floor!

 Adjustable Study Carrels: On the 3rd, 5th, 7th and 8th floor there are height adjustable desks for students to access.
 However, during the soft launch it was noticed that the desks were placed in inaccessible locations, making them hard to reach for students using wheelchairs.
 SEAL Response: Move the desks!
 Next time you’re in the building look out for the white desks that have an operating bar located on the front.
 Give it a try and see how important they are to a student’s success.